Whether you own an ecommerce store or shop at one yourself, chances are you’ve come face to face with shopping cart abandonment once or twice before.

 Many digital shoppers will understand the necessary evil of online shipping costs, but many more will sour if unexpected shipping costs are added later.

-Here are just a couple of the best cart and checkout optimization tips available to improve the process, secure the sale, and drop abandonment rates like a stone at the same time.
+Here is just a couple of the best cart and checkout optimization tips available to improve the process, secure the sale, and drop abandonment rates like a stone at the same time

 Your entire checkout flow needs to be optimized from top to bottom for your customers, not your business.